 Azure AD also supports direct single sign-on links to individual applications that support password-based single sign-on, linked single sign-on, and any form of federated single sign-on.

-These links are specifically crafted URLs that send a user through the Azure AD sign-in process for a specific application without requiring the user launch them from the Azure AD access panel or Office 365.
+These links are specifically crafted URLs that send a user through the Azure AD sign-in process for a specific application without requiring the user launch them from Azure AD My Apps or Microsoft 365.
 These User access URLs can be found under the properties of available enterprise applications.
 In the Azure portal, select Azure Active Directory > Enterprise applications.
 Select the application, and then select Properties.

 These links can be copied and pasted anywhere you want to provide a sign-in link to the selected application.
 This could be in an email, or in any custom web-based portal that you have set up for user application access.
 Here's an example of an Azure AD direct single sign-on URL for Twitter:

-Similar to organization-specific URLs for the access panel, you can further customize this URL by adding one of the active or verified domains for your directory after the myapps.microsoft.com domain.
+Similar to organization-specific URLs for My Apps, you can further customize this URL by adding one of the active or verified domains for your directory after the myapps.microsoft.com domain.
 This ensures any organizational branding is loaded immediately on the sign-in page without the user needing to enter their user ID first:

-These links use the same access control mechanisms as the access panel and Office 365, and only those users or groups who have been assigned to the application in the Azure portal will be able to successfully authenticate.
-However, any user who is unauthorized will see a message explaining that they have not been granted access, and are given a link to load the access panel to view available applications for which they do have access.
+These links use the same access control mechanisms as My Apps and Microsoft 365, and only those users or groups who have been assigned to the application in the Azure portal will be able to successfully authenticate.
+However, any user who is unauthorized will see a message explaining that they have not been granted access, and are given a link to load My Apps to view available applications for which they do have access.